LaisZagati/flask-app/README.md

 Conclusion

 This project is a basic Flask web app styled with Bootstrap.
 It shows how to set up routes, templates, and static files, with responsive design provided by Bootstrap.
-I can easily extend this app by adding more features, pages, or customizing the CSS further.
+I can easily extend this app by adding more features, pages, or customizing the CSS further.≥